stele95/AMD-Single-GPU-Passthrough/README.md

 * CPU pinning

+	- It is a general recommendation to leave core 0 from all CCXs to the host.
-	Since I have a 5900x with 12c/24t, I will be passing 6c/12t from the same CCX to the VM.
-If you have a different CPU, this config will not apply to you, but you can check for a more detailed information on how to set this up [here](https://github.com/bryansteiner/gpu-passthrough-tutorial#----cpu-pinning).
+	- Since I have a 5900x with 12c/24t, I will be passing 8c/16t with a setup of 4c/8t from the same CCX to the VM, so it will be two CCXs with 4c/8t.
+The rest will be pinned to host and iothread.
+If you have a different CPU, this config will not apply to you, but you can check for a more detailed information on how to set this up [here](https://github.com/bryansteiner/gpu-passthrough-tutorial#----cpu-pinning) and [here](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#CPU_topology).
 If using ``lstopo`` and you have ``PU#`` and ``P#`` for threads, look at the ``P#`` value for the thread id.
-	You can also use ``virsh capabilities`` and look for a ``<cache>`` part, this will tell you how your cores/threads are separated per L3 cache.
+	- You can also use ``virsh capabilities`` and look for a ``<cache>`` part, this will tell you how your cores/threads are separated per L3 cache.
 It should look something like this:
 	```
 	<cache>
       <bank id='0' level='3' type='both' size='32' unit='MiB' cpus='0-5,12-17'/>